kevindickerson-cookbooks/base/README.md

 This is an example cookbook that depends on a resource cookbook called `example_resources`, which defines a simple Chef resource.
 Look at it by visiting [example_resources on GitHub](https://github.com/kevindickerson-cookbooks/example_resources).

-Integration Tests are in Inspec.
+Integration Tests are in InSpec.
 Unit tests are in ChefSpec.